saiprasadm1998/logistic-regression-from-scratch/README.md

    - The model is evaluated using accuracy, precision, and recall.
    - Decision boundary visualization.

-## How to Run
+## Results
-1. Clone the repository:
+-

+## Future Work
+- Extend to multi-class classification using one-vs-rest approach.